astronomyk/STA_2023_UE/README.md

 - 4× exercise sheets related to the lecture topics (20 points)
 - 1× Mini project (20 points)

-## What the students should have learnt by the end of semester
+## What the students should learn by the end of semester

 (Add thoughts here)